padwasabimasala/perfect/README.md

-# Perfect - The NTP Installer
+# Perfect - The NTP Utility

 ```
         ,--.--._